-Fortunately, there are natural treatments that can help alleviate menstrual migraines and restore hormonal balance.
-In this blog post, I will discuss the most effective natural treatments for menstrual migraines due to hormone imbalance.
+Fortunately, there are natural treatments that can help alleviate PMS migraines and restore hormonal balance.
+In this blog post, I will discuss the most effective natural remedies for menstrual migraines due to hormone imbalance.

 Diet and Nutrition for Menstrual Migraines

-Diet and nutrition play a crucial role in managing menstrual migraines.
+Diet and nutrition play a crucial role in managing luteal phase migraines.
 A healthy diet can help regulate hormones, reduce inflammation, and improve overall health.
 The following dietary changes may help alleviate menstrual migraines:

 Eat a whole foods diet

 A diet rich in whole, unprocessed foods can help reduce inflammation and regulate hormone levels.
-Focus on eating various fruits, vegetables, whole grains, lean protein, and healthy fats.
+Focus on eating fruits and vegetables, limited whole grains, lean protein, and healthy fats.

 Avoid processed foods